Sign in at https://assets.adobe.com/files.

 You can find an overview of how Adobe may use information associated with you in the Adobe Privacy Center.

-If administrators install applications via Creative Cloud Packager using Enterprise IDs, the ability to share information with Adobe about using Creative Cloud desktop applications is disabled for members of the following: Creative Cloud for teams, Creative Cloud for enterprise, and Creative Cloud for education.
-It cannot be enabled.
+If administrators install applications via Creative Cloud Packager using Enterprise IDs, the ability to share information with Adobe about using Creative Cloud apps is disabled for the members of Creative Cloud for teams, Creative Cloud for enterprise, and Creative Cloud for education.
+Admins cannot enable it.

-However, if administrators let users install Creative Cloud applications via the Creative Cloud for desktop app using an Adobe ID, users can share information about how they use the applications.
-Users can change these preferences at any time by visiting their Account Management page.
+However, if administrators let users install Creative Cloud applications via the Creative Cloud for desktop app using an Adobe account, users can share information about how they use the applications.
+Users can change these preferences at any time by visiting their account page.

 The following applications support the ability to export to the CS6 version of the application: